microsoft/fast/sites/website/src/docs/design-systems/design-tokens.md

 ## Setting Values

-A `DesignToken` *value* is set for a `FASTElement` or `HTMLBodyElement` node.
+A `DesignToken` *value* can be set for any `FASTElement` instance.
 This allows tokens to be set to different values for distinct DOM trees:

 ```ts
 const ancestor = document.querySelector("my-element") as FASTElement;